 9.A.
 COMPARISON SCALE (FOR GRADES 01 to 02): Compare this officer with others of the same grade whom you have known in your career.
-Unsatisfactory A qualified officer One of the many competent professionals who form the majority of this grade.
+Unsatisfactory A qualified officer One of the m nany competent pr majority of th ofessionals who form the is grade.
 An exceptional officer A distinguished officer 1 2 3 4 5 6 7

 9.B.
-COMPARISON SCALE (FOR GRADES 03 to 05): Compare this officer with others of the same grade whom you have known in your career.
+COMPARISON SCALE (FOR GRADES O3 to O5): Compare this officer with others of the same grade whom you have known in your career.
 Performance unsatisfactory for grade or billet.
 Marginal performer; limited potential.
 Fair performer; recommended for increased responsibility.
-3 Good performer; give tough, challenging assignments.
-Excellent performer; give toughest most challenging leadership assignments 5 Strongly recommended for accelerated promotion.
-6 Best officer of this grade 1 2 4 7
+Good performer; give tough, challenging assignments.
+Excellent performer; give toughest most challenging leadership assignments Strongly recommended for accelerated promotion.
+Best officer of this grade 1 2 3 4 5 6 7

 9.C.
 RATING SCALE.
+Co 9.C.
+RATING SCALE.
 Considering the performance information in this report, I rate this Captain: Performance rarely up to par for a captain.
 Not suitable for most captain billets Performance satisfactory, but limited in assignment potential A steady, reliable performer.
 Capable of handling a variety of captain assignments A good, solid captain.
 Skilled in management and leadership.
 Respected for views and ability to contribute to Has flag potential.
 Should be given challenging assignments and consideration with peers.
 Recommended for flag selection at a future board.
 Recommended for flag selection at next board.
 1 2 3 NOAA and its work.
 4 5 6 7